What Is Molecular Orbital Theory?

 |The bonding molecular orbitals are represented by σ, π, δ.||The corresponding anti-bonding molecular orbitals are represented by σ∗ , π∗, δ∗.|

-The lowering of the energy of bonding molecular orbital than the combining atomic orbital is called stabilization energy and similarly increase in energy of the anti-bonding molecular orbitals is called destabilization energy.
+The lowering of the energy of the bonding molecular orbital to the combining atomic orbital is called stabilization energy, and similarly, an increase in energy of the anti-bonding molecular orbitals is called destabilization energy.

 Try this: Paramagnetic materials, those with unpaired electrons, are attracted by magnetic fields, whereas diamagnetic materials, those with no unpaired electrons, are weakly repelled by such fields.
 By constructing a molecular orbital picture for each of the following molecules, determine whether it is paramagnetic or diamagnetic.

 - The atomic orbitals overlap to form new orbitals called molecular orbitals.
 When two atomic orbitals overlap, they lose their identity and form new orbitals called molecular orbitals.

 - The electrons in the molecules are filled in the new energy states called the molecular orbitals, similar to the electrons in an atom being filled in an energy state called atomic orbitals.